 In a darkened auditorium, a movie was shown entitled, “Washington’s War Tent.”
 The film told the story of the American Revolution, the difficulties endured by the Continental Army, the suffering of those left at home to tend farms and town businesses.
 And the overarching worry that loved ones would be strung up as traitors to King and Country.

 Then the screen rolled away to reveal a canvas field tent.

 Stark in its simplicity, we learned how, as General Washington, our country’s first President spent the war years with his troops, from 1778-1783 sleeping and planning tactical maneuvers protected by its canvas walls.
 The tent is often called the First Oval Office.

 It was this simplicity which most struck me about the buildings where the Founding Fathers dreamed up a New World based on freedom.
 No one was too grand to talk to anyone else; farmers, planters and businessmen strove together with a common purpose.
-They represented different life and business philosophies, and the taint of slavery hung over all their heads, an ugliness no one was willing to address at face value, instead passing the problem down to another generation.
+They represented different life and business philosophies, and the taint of slavery hung over all their heads, an ugliness no one was willing to address at face value, instead passing the problem down to future generations.